Tom Ognibene

 Thomas Ognibene (December 12, 1943 – October 12, 2015) was an attorney and Republican politician in New York City who served in the New York City Council from 1992 to 2001.

 Biography

-Ognibene was first elected in 1992 to become a New York City Council member, where he served through 2001, representing the 30th District in Queens, including the neighborhoods of Middle Village, Glendale, Ridgewood, Richmond Hill, Woodhaven and Forest Hills.
+Ognibene was first elected in 1991 to become a New York City Council member, where he served through 2001, representing the 30th District in Queens, including the neighborhoods of Middle Village, Glendale, Ridgewood, Richmond Hill, Woodhaven and Forest Hills.
 Initially blocked by then Republican Mayor Rudy Giuliani, he was eventually elected as the Council Minority Leader and served in that position from 1994 until 2001.
+He took over as Minority Leader because Giuliani endorsed Cuomo against Pataki, where Ognibene gave the new mayor a certificate from "Dupe University".
+It was only because of Ognibene that Giulian veered right for the next two years, saying at an Aneme Core, Little Neck, fundraise, "It's not the first time Tom got me out of trouble" when the giant Ognibene freed the scout's banner from the chandeliers.